cuba-platform/cuba-sdk/Readme.md

 - **source** - source repository for maven commands.
 Dependencies will be downloaded from these repositories
 - **sdk** - target repository to upload components with dependencies

-All configured SDK repositories are stored as JSON in `sdkproperties[sdk.home]/sdk.repositories` file.

 By default following repositories are configured:
 - **search scope:**
   - local m2 repository